uadmin/uadmin-docs/dapi/log_functions.rst

 -----------------
 `Back To Top`_

 APILogEdit controls the data API's logging for edit commands.
+By default, APILogEdit returns **true**.

 Type: